ibm-cloud-docs/schematics/cli-reference.md

    ```
    {: pre}

-2. You are prompted to Enter name>.
-Enter the name of an resource-query.
+2. Enter a name for your resource query and press the return key.
-3. You are prompted to Enter query file>.
-Enter the path of the configured json file.
-The sample `queries.json` is shown in the payload example.
+3. Enter the path to your payload file.
+For a sample payload file, see [Using the payload file](#inv-create-payload).
+Then, press the return key.
-4. Click Return to view the output with the resource-query details.
+4. Review the details of the resource query that was created for you.

 ### `ibmcloud schematics resource query update`
 {: #schematics-update-rq}